matteofigliuzzi/IVF_extremes/README.md

 $ IVF_extremes -i data/Sample_IVF_data.csv
 ```

-This executes the analysis on the sample data in the data folder.
+Either of these scripts executes the analysis on the sample data in the data folder.

 ## 4 Development